adamfoneil/Dapper.CX/README.md

 ```
 In a real app, you'd likely extract the anonymous method to an actual method, and make it work as a convention across your application.

+## And one other thing...
+In addition to the more common strong-typed CRUD operations, Dapper.CX also offers a [SqlCmdDictionary](https://github.com/adamosoftware/Dapper.CX/wiki/Using-SqlCmdDictionary) feature that gives you a clean way to build INSERT and UPDATE statements dynamically.

 ---
 Please see also [Dapper.QX](https://github.com/adamosoftware/Dapper.QX), Dapper.CX's companion library.